Wind-WindKids/winding/samples/sophieandwind/frost.md

 Sophie sat rigid, she clicked the transmit.
 “I’m fine,” she said through clenched teeth, — "Aborted takeoff."

+Wind thought she’d had a rough time.
+He landed, came to comfort her.
+“I’m fine,” she said again.

 --
 scared: spread, landscape-oriented
 --
 It wasn’t the gusts that had scared her most — it was the Dragon taking control.
-It felt like that day in Paris.
+She felt like that day in Paris.

-Wind thought she’d had a rough time.
-He landed, came to comfort her.
-“I’m fine,” she said again.

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, sitting in her eGull,